 Henry Ford Community College is located in Dearborn, Michigan in the USA and has around 17,000 students.
 The school had been relying on email and SMS systems to send notifications to students and employees, which became problematic when phones would be switched off during class so as not to disrupt others.
-Email was also problematic as it relied on people actively checking their emails and there was no guaranteed they would look at the emails in a timely manner.
+Email was also problematic as it relied on people actively checking their emails and there was no guarantee they would look at the emails in a timely manner.

-HFCC chose DeskAlerts as its school notification system and has deployed it to every employee workstation and student computer on campus.
+HFCC chose DeskAlerts as its school alert system and has deployed it to every employee workstation and student computer on campus.
 The school can compose alerts and broadcast them to 2000 different workstations in minutes.

 Connect to students and staff in emergency situations immediately with DeskAlerts

 A school emergency alert system is a tool that allows schools to communicate quickly to staff, students, first responders and others so that they can take appropriate action in the event of an emergency situation.

 An effective emergency notification system is one that will enable you to send rapid and reliable broadcast notifications so that you are able to prevent and manage emergency situations.

 An emergency alert message is a piece of communication sent to people to let them know about an emergency or other urgent situation so that they can take the appropriate steps to be safe.

 The United States of America has a national emergency alert system that is used by both state and local authorities to alert citizens to emergency situations.
 The emergency alert system itself is the responsibility of the Federal Emergency Management Agency (FEMA).